B-Bracke/SAM-Segmentation-Tool/README.md

 ```

 ## How to Use the GUI
-Open the Tool: Run the script to open the GUI.
+1. Open the Tool: Run the script to open the GUI.
-Load an Image: Click the "Open Image" button to load an image from your file system.
+2. Load an Image: Click the "Open Image" button to load an image from your file system.
-Select Prompt Mode: Choose between "single point" or "bounding box" mode.
+3. Select Prompt Mode: Choose between "single point" or "bounding box" mode.
-Generate Segmentation Mask:
+4. Generate Segmentation Mask:
+.
 For single point mode, click on the image to select a point.
+.
 For bounding box mode, click and drag to draw a bounding box on the image.
-Save the Mask: Click the "Save Mask" button to save the generated segmentation mask as an image file.
+5. Save the Mask: Click the "Save Mask" button to save the generated segmentation mask as an image file.
-Save the Cutout: Click the "Save Cutout" button to save the generated segmentation cutout as an image file.